-Creamy Ham and Bean Broth is a luxe way to use up a leftover ham ~ I make a big pot of this wonderful chowder, it only gets better as it sits.
+Creamy Ham and Bean Soup is a luxe way to use up a leftover ham ~ I make a big pot of this wonderful chowder, it only gets more wonderful as it sits.

 This soup is based on a delicate ham broth that isn’t too strong or overpowering.
 I make it a little differently than usual ~ I cook the ham broth in one pot, and the dried beans in another.
 I’ll strain the ham broth after it’s simmered for about an hour and a half, and then add the cooked and drained beans.
 A little bit of heavy cream, some seasonings, and a nice shower of fresh thyme completes it.